jasper-sinclair/kobra/README.md

 kobra is a work in progress...

-it has no search or eval and is limited to random moves, but can play a complete game.
+currently limited to random moves

 - windows
 - 64 bit